Updated November 24, 2020

-On February 27, Congresswoman Pramila Jayapal (D-Washington) introduced H.R.
+In February 2019 Congresswoman Pramila Jayapal (D-Washington) introduced H.R.
 1384, To establish an improved Medicare for All national health insurance program.
-On April 10, Senator Bernie Sanders (I-Vermont) introduced a companion bill in the Senate, S. 1129.
+In April, Senator Bernie Sanders (I-Vermont) introduced a companion bill in the Senate, S. 1129.

 - The bill will guarantee quality, therapeutic care to every person in the United States.